JDGrimes/wp-http-testcase/README.md

 If you use `wp_remote_request()` or other wrappers for `WP_Http` methods in your code, this makes it difficult to test, especially if the remote server may not be reachable from your testing environment.
-This testcase solves this by letting you route your requests to a different different host address, use a cached set of responses, or just mock the remote responses by supplying artificial ones.
+This testcase solves this by letting you route your requests to a different host address, use a cached set of responses, or just mock the remote responses by supplying artificial ones.

 # Installation